Three.js documentation

 The add(...)

-method support adding multiple objects at once:
+method supports adding multiple objects at once:

 /**